codemedic/bash-ninja/README.md

 Say you have more than a few folder locations in which you do your coding etc, and you love living inside the terminal window, then look no further.
 Go will make your life easier.

-You will need to list all the locations that you want to set short cuts for into a text file and then assign each of them to a variable of the form 'cd_*'
+You will need to list all the locations that you want to set short cuts for into a text file and then assign each of them to a variable of the form `'cd_*'`
-So for example, if you have libninja source code checked out into $HOME/svn/common/c++/libninja, you can add the below line to set the shortcut.
+So for example, if you have libninja source code checked out into `$HOME/svn/common/c++/libninja`, you can add the below line to set the shortcut.

     cd_ninja=$HOME/svn/common/c++/libninja